Nate Landman: Personal life

-Landman has three siblings - Ty, Brendan, and Ocean.
+Landman has three siblings: Ty, Brendan, and Ocean.
 Brendan played college football at Arizona State and Ocean swam collegiately at Oregon State.

 He is often referred to as the "Nateland Man" on the "Nateland" podcast, a podcast hosted by comedians Nate Bargatze, Dusty Slay, Aaron Weber and Brian Bates.

-Nate is married to former Colorado Buffaloes volleyball player Brynna DeLuzio.
+Landman is married to former Colorado Buffaloes volleyball player Brynna DeLuzio.